Solar Food Dehydrator Area Calculator

 A = mw Es η d

-To match the JavaScript implementation exactly, it is helpful to write the full expression in one line.
-Let I be insolation in kWh/m²/day, d be drying time in days, and η be the efficiency.
+To match the JavaScript implementation exactly, it helps to write the full expression in one line.
+Let I be insolation in kWh/m²/day, d be drying time in days, and η be efficiency.
 The area is then:

 A = M ( wi - wf ) · 2.4 I · 3.6 · η · d

-Suppose you want to dry a 5 kg batch of sliced fruit.
+Suppose you want to dry a 5 kg batch of sliced fruit in a simple solar dehydrator.
 The fruit starts at 80% moisture and you want to finish near 10% moisture.
 Your site averages 5 kWh/m²/day of solar insolation during the harvest season, and you are willing to dry for 2 days.
-You estimate the whole system will be about 40% efficient after accounting for collector losses, cabinet losses, and airflow losses.
+You estimate the whole system will be about 40% efficient after collector losses, cabinet losses, and airflow losses are all taken into account.

 The water to remove is 5 × (0.80 − 0.10) = 3.5 kg.
 At 2.4 MJ per kilogram of evaporated water, the batch requires about 8.4 MJ of drying energy.
 Daily insolation of 5 kWh/m²/day becomes 18 MJ/m²/day after multiplying by 3.6.
 At 40% efficiency, each square meter of collector supplies 7.2 MJ/day of useful energy.
 Over 2 days, one square meter provides 14.4 MJ of useful drying energy.
 Dividing 8.4 MJ by 14.4 MJ/m² gives about 0.58 m² of collector area.